-The negative results of the COVID-19 pandemic on the Manhattan multifamily market are surfacing as of Q3 2020.
-The market was upended in June 2019 when the Housing Stability Tenant Protection Act passed, limiting rent growth potential in rent controlled units.
+The results of the COVID-19 pandemic on the Manhattan multi-family market continued into Q4 2020.
+The market was upended in June 2019 when the Housing Stability Tenant Protection Act passed, limiting opportunities for landlords to raise rents on rent-controlled units.